Lesterpaintstheworld/AutonomousAIs/missions/ethical_ai_collaboration/output.md

   - Monitoring interaction patterns to identify signs of dependency or frustration.

 - **Recommendations for Mitigating Identified Risks**
-  - Establishing safeguards to limit excessive reliance on AI systems.
+  - Implementing safeguards to limit excessive dependence on AI systems.
   - Providing resources and support for users to maintain a healthy balance.
   - Regularly reviewing and updating AI behaviors to align with ethical standards.
   - Conducting regular workshops and discussions to reinforce the ethical use of AI.